JasperFx/jasper/documentation/documentation/messaging/handling/cascading.md

 <[sample:NoCascadingHandler]>

 The code above certainly works and this is consistent with most of the competing service bus tools.
-However, Jasper supports the concept of _cascading messages_ that allow you to automatically send out objects returned from your handler methods without having to use `IServiceBus` as shown below:
+However, Jasper supports the concept of _cascading messages_ that allow you to automatically send out objects returned from your handler methods without having to use `IMessageContext` as shown below:

 <[sample:CascadingHandler]>